daattali/beautiful-jekyll/BO_DFT.md

 [8] C. Adamo, and V. Barone,
 Toward reliable density functional methods without adjustable parameters: The PBE0 model.
 *J. Chem.
 Phys.* **110**, 6158 (1999).

+[9] J.  A.  Pople,  M.  Head-Gordon,  D.  J.  Fox,  K.  Raghavachari,  and  L.  A.  Curtiss, Gaussian‐1 theory: A general procedure for prediction of molecular energies.
+*J. Chem.
+Phys.* **90**,  5622 (1989).

+[10] L.  A.  Curtiss, C. Jones,  G.  w.
+Trucks, K.  Raghavachari, and J.  A.  Pople, Gaussian‐2 theory for molecular energies of first‐ and second‐row compounds.
+*J. Chem.
+Phys.* **93**,  2537 (1990).

+[11] D. Feller, and K. A. Peterson,
+Re-examination of atomization energies for the Gaussian-2 set of molecules.
+*J. Chem.
+Phys.* **110**, 8384 (1999).